macmike/cloud-architecture.io/content/_index.md

 ### What is Cloud

-Cloud Computing is the on-demain delivery of compute power, storage, databases, applictions, artificial intelligence, machine learning and other IT resources over the internet with pay-as-you-go pricing.
+Cloud Computing is the on-demand delivery of compute power, storage, databases, applictions, artificial intelligence, machine learning and other IT resources over the internet with pay-as-you-go pricing.

 The term "Cloud" is generally used to encompass this technology, ecosystem of platforms and tools as well as ways-of-working and architectural approaches that make the best use of Cloud technology.